What Is Variation Theory? A Guide For Teachers

 Write what you notice below.

-This task links multiplication to the array/area model of multiplication, the understanding of the equals sign, the commutative law of multiplication and multiplication as repeated addition.
+This task links multiplication to the array/area model of multiplication, the understanding of the equal sign, the commutative property of multiplication and multiplication as repeated addition.

 The opposite is the case with the second representation where there are 5 groups of 7 on the horizontal and 7 groups of 5.
-Such activities will aid in pupils’ understanding of the difference in visual representation when the same numbers are used as multiplicand and multiplier across two different calculations.
+Such activities will aid in students’ understanding of the difference in visual representation when the same numbers are used as multiplicand and multiplier across two different equations.

 Number examples: fractions, ratio and proportion